How to Read PDF Files in C#

 To begin, you will need to install the IronPDF NuGet package into your .NET project.
 You can do this by opening the Package Manager Console in Visual Studio and entering the following command:

-Next, you need to import the IronPDF library into your code by adding the following using statement at the top of your file:
+Next, you need to import the IronPDF library into your code by adding the following statement at the top of your file:

 using IronPdf;

-Step 3: Load the PDF Documen
+Step 3: Load the PDF Document

 Once you have imported the IronPDF library, you can load a PDF document into your code by using the following code:

-PdfDocument PDF = PdfDocument.FromFile(@"C:\dotnet.pdf");
+PdfDocument pdf = PdfDocument.FromFile(@"C:\dotnet.pdf");

-var OutputPath = "Example.pdf";
+var outputPath = "Example.pdf";

-PdfDocument PDF = PdfDocument.FromFile(@"C:\dotnet.pdf");
+PdfDocument pdf = PdfDocument.FromFile(@"C:\dotnet.pdf");

-var OutputPath = "Example.pdf";
+var outputPath = "Example.pdf";

-Dim PDF As PdfDocument = PdfDocument.FromFile("C:\dotnet.pdf")
+Dim pdf As PdfDocument = PdfDocument.FromFile("C:\dotnet.pdf")

-Dim OutputPath = "Example.pdf"
+Dim outputPath = "Example.pdf"

 Step 4: Extract Text from the PDF